 - Pose prediction parameters

-Editor’s Note: the applicability of these parameters is TBD

-- Mapping latency for reconstructing the surrounding space]
+- Registration latency

-Editor’s Note: Additional parameters to be monitored in OP1 are FFS.

 6.2.2 Observation Point 2

 Scene Manager is a set of functions that supports the application in arranging the logical and spatial representation of a multisensorial scene based on support from the XR Runtime.
 XR Scene Manager has access to the latest pose and tracking information from the XR Runtime which is then provided.
 Based on this information, the Scene Manager may for example determine the objects visible to the user at a given point in time or more generally the objects that may be needed to be rendered in the next rendering cycles.